 Common cosmetic products have ingredients that often trigger lip eczema.
-For instance, the same lip balms some people use in an attempt to relieve dry lips actually can cause eczema or make it worse.
-Lanolin in lip products such as lip balms has been identified as an allergen causing lip eczema in some people.
+For instance, the same lip balms some people use in an attempt to relieve dry, chapped lips actually can cause eczema or make it worse.
+Lanolin in lip products, such as lip balms, has been identified as an allergen causing lip eczema in some people.
 Beeswax is another component notorious for causing contact dermatitis.
 Fragrances are one of the main ingredients in cosmetics and lotions that cause skin irritation.
 Fragrances in lipstick products and lip balms can also trigger lip eczema.

 The good news is that lip eczema is treatable.
 To relieve lip eczema and reduce inflammation, some people are prescribed hydrocortisone cream, but once stopped, the problem often returns.
 Some opt for more natural remedies, such as shea butter or essential oils like lavender oil, to relieve the dryness and cracked lips.
 However, they often aren't a sufficient treatment.

 MatrX B Response Gel contains natural ingredients with multiple skin protecting and healing functions.
 Our very own founder, Dr. Yazdani struggled with lip eczema for 10 years with no relief from a diversity of skin treatment products, including hydrocortisone cream.
 However, after twice daily application of MatrX B Response Gel, she noticed drastic improvement of lip dryness and the eczema resolved permanently.
 Avoiding products containing allergens and using products that promote skin health, such as MatrX B Response Gel, are viable options to address lip eczema.